 - My Career Experience as a Sensitive Introvert

-- What Works for Sensitives and What Doesn’t (work environments)
+- What Works for Introverts and Sensitives and What Doesn’t (Work Environments)

 - Is Self-employment a Fit for Us?

-- Career Ideas for Introverts and HSPs (the big list of ideas)
+- Career Ideas for Introverts and HSPs (the big list of ideas, in categories)

 - How to Choose Your Best Career Path

-- Don’t Dismiss Your “Crazy” Ideas Too Quickly.
+- Don’t Dismiss Your “Wild” Ideas Too Quickly.

 “Can I really find something that works better for me?”

 We can really thrive and excel in the right environment, and we can wilt easily in the wrong environment.
 Choosing well is very important for our well-being and happiness.

 If you have a yuck feeling about work, I bet it is because the work itself or the work culture are a bad match for you.
 Sometimes both.
 There are ways to know what to change.